A Photo Odyssey through Chiang Mai’s enchanting temples

-Chiang Mai, the ancient capital of Lanna holds an enormous temple treasure.
+Chiang Mai, the ancient capital of Lanna, holds an enormous temple treasure.
 Here is a photo odyssey of some of the incredible temples in and outside the city.
 I earmarked only 20 out of 300+ temples to explore!
 But we all need to start somewhere.
 Also, temples are great witnesses of past times.
 Even though some buildings are not the same original buildings in full as when they were built, they still carry a story from that time in history.
-In Chiang Mais history prosperous times went together with temple building and renovations.
+In Chiang Mais history, prosperous times with temple building and renovations.
 It comes hand in hand.

 Temples as a key to exploring the Thai and Lanna Cultures

-Temples are architecturally interesting and reminders of ancient Lanna and Thai culture.
-Even though Buddha is officially not recognized as a God in Therevadha buddhism, temples are still built for eternity.
-While normal peoples houses were not.
+Temples are architecturally exciting and reminders of ancient Lanna and Thai culture.
+Even though Buddha is officially not recognised as a God in Theravada Buddhism, temples are still built for eternity.
+At the same time, average peoples houses were not.
 So temples are often the best remains of history that we have, with their meditation halls and temple towers built in brick or sandstone.
-Additionaly stupas or chedis are memorials of enlightenment and is considered to bring enlightenment to the present.
+Additionaly, stupas or chedis are memorials of enlightenment and is considered to bring culture to the present.

-When in temples, always cover your shoulders wear knee long shorts.
-Don’t wear singlets or hot pants and such, Dress conservatively.
+When in temples, always cover your shoulders wear knee-length shorts.
+Don’t wear singlets or hot pants and such; dress conservatively.
 Don’t forget to take off your shoes when you enter holy areas.

-Normally it is ok to take pictures of the Buddha images in Thailand.
+Usually, it is ok to take pictures of the Buddha images in Thailand.
 But not always, such as the Emerald Buddha in Wat Phra Kaew.
-Also pay attention not to climb Naga staircases or, hold Buddha’s hand and no posing with Buddha.
-Thai people often take pictures together with Buddha images but most of the time they are sitting properly and below the Buddha image.
+Also, pay attention not to climb Naga staircases or hold Buddha’s hand and pose with Buddha.
+Thai people often take pictures together with Buddha images, but most of the time, they are sitting correctly and below the Buddha image.